We Found the 'Deflated Decor' You're Seeing in All the Coolest Homes Right Now, But Didn't Know Where to Buy

 This style of deflated décor proves that the ways to use cool metallics in your home aren't limited to a wavy mirror or chrome mushroom lamp (no hate to either, I have the latter in my own living room).

 And while metallic accents already introduce a Space Age-style aesthetic, when layered with a unique shape or interesting form, the piece can become the star of the room.
-For instance, the minimalist bedroom shown above takes on a whole new look thanks to the quirky and unexpected deflated stool in the corner.
+For instance, a minimalist bedroom will take on a whole new look thanks to a quirky and unexpected deflated stool in the corner.

 Luxury residential interior designer in Naples, Florida, Eva Starzomski, has incorporated a few deflated décor pieces in her designs.
 "Consider placing them in areas where they can stand out and be appreciated.
 For example, in a main entryway/foyer.
 It is an invitation to create, connect, and thrive.
 The key is to let these unique pieces shine and exist with the privilege of knowing they are beautiful."